 Shareholders and unitholders as of the Record Date will not receive a paper copy of the Meeting Materials in connection with the Meetings under the Notice-and-Access Procedures but will receive paper copies of the accompanying form of proxy or voting instruction form.
 Shareholders and unitholders may obtain paper copies of the Meeting Materials free of charge by contacting Granite's registrar and transfer agent, Computershare Investor Services Inc., at 1-866-962-0498 (toll free North America) or 514-982-8716 (outside North America).
 For more information about the Notice-and-Access Procedures, please contact Computershare Investor Services Inc. toll free at 1-866-964-0492 or at www.computershare.com/noticeandaccess.
-In order to receive paper copies of the Meeting Materials in advance of the deadline for submission of proxies and the date of the Meeting, your request must be received by May 27, 2021.
+In order to receive paper copies of the Meeting, your request must be received by May 27, 2021.
 Printed copies of the Circular will also be available for inspection by shareholders and unitholders at Granite GP's records office located at Three Bentall Centre, Suite 2600, 595 Burrard Street, Vancouver, British Columbia during statutory business hours on any business day between the date hereof and the date of the Meetings.